Religion in Tibet: Tibetan Buddhism

 Religion is extremely important to the Tibetans and has a strong influence over all aspects of their lives.
 Bön is the ancient religion of Tibet, but nowadays the major influence is Tibetan Buddhism, a distinctive form of Mahayana and Vajrayana, which was introduced into Tibet from the Sanskrit Buddhist tradition of northern India.
-Tibetan Buddhism is practiced not only in Tibet but also in Mongolia, parts of northern India, the Buryat Republic, the Tuva Republic, and in the Republic of Kalmykia and some other parts of China.
-During China's Cultural Revolution, nearly all Tibet's monasteries were ransacked and destroyed by the Red Guards.
-A few monasteries have begun to rebuild since the 1980s (with limited support from the Chinese government) and greater religious freedom has been granted – although it is still limited.
-Monks returned to monasteries across Tibet and monastic education resumed even though the number of monks imposed is strictly limited.
-Before the 1950s, between 10 and 20% of males in Tibet were monks.
+Tibetan Buddhism is practiced not only in Tibet but also in Mongolia (During the Yuan Dynasty, the Mongol rulers of the Yuan Dynasty made Tibetan Buddhism the state religion and from there it spread to the Mongolian region.), parts of northern India, the Buryat Republic, the Tuva Republic, and in the Republic of Kalmykia and some other parts of China.

 Tibetan Buddhism has four main traditions (the suffix pa is comparable to "er" in English):